Geometric constellation shaping for wireless optical intensity channels: An information-theoretic approach: Numerical Results

 \subsection{Coded Modulation Performance Results}

 The information-theoretic results have confirmed the potential of our method.
-In this section we provide error performance results based on a simple coded modulation scheme \emph{without} any optimization regarding the non-standard constellation.
-We employ the DVB-S2 rate-$1/2$ LDPC code of length 64800 bits \cite{Sun2} as the channel code, and apply the $16$-level constellation given in Table I and Fig. 2 as the constellation.
-Gray labeling is used for bit-to-symbol mapping.
-The total coding rate is $2$ bits per channel use.
-In this case the system operates at moderate SNR so that the shaping gain is relatively important.
-The receiver performs standard iterative decoding with at most 50 iterations.
+In this section we provide error performance results of a simple coded modulation scheme \emph{without} any optimization regarding the non-standard constellation.
+The scheme operates at moderate SNR so that the shaping gain is relatively important.
+The results are obtained by MATLAB simulation with the following parameters and settings: 1) Channel code: DVB-S2 rate-$1/2$ LDPC code of length 64800 bits \cite{Sun2}; 2) Constellation: $16$-level design given in Table I and Fig. 2; 3) Bit-to-symbol mapping: Gray labeling; 4) Total coding rate: $2$ bits per channel use.
+5) Decoding algorithm: standard iterative decoding with at most 50 iterations.

 Fig. \ref{Error} shows the block error rate (BLER) and the bit error rate (BER) results of the coded modulation scheme using the proposed constellation and a standard $16$-PAM constellation.
 No error floor is observed.
-It is shown that a shaping gain of about $0.8$ dB can be obtained by simply changing the level distribution of the constellation, which implies a $20$\% improvement in energy efficiency.
+By simply changing the level distribution of the constellation, we obtain a shaping gain of about $0.65$ dB (a $16$\% improvement in energy efficiency), which can be observed by comparing the SNRs required to achieve the same target error rate (e.g., a BLER of $10^{-2}$).

 \emph{Note}: In general it is highly nontrivial to approach the information-theoretic limit by a coded modulation scheme, especially when a non-standard constellation is used.
 There is still a considerable gap (about 1.4 dB in optical SNR) between the performance shown in Fig. \ref{Error} and the corresponding Shannon limit (cf. Fig. \ref{MI}).
 Possible causes of the gap include fundamental backoff of finite-blocklength coding, suboptimal code design and decoding (cf. \cite{Sun2}), and simple coded modulation scheme without optimization.
 The problem of how to reduce the gap is left to future study.